 Settling into a new duty station often doesn’t happen overnight.
 You may arrive before your permanent housing is ready or spend extra time waiting for household goods to be delivered.
 That’s where Temporary Lodging Entitlements come in.

 For overseas moves, Temporary Lodging Allowance (TLA) serves a similar purpose.
 The difference is that TLA is often more flexible, since finding housing abroad can take longer due to market conditions or limited availability.
-TLA can be authorized for weeks or even months, depending on the situation, with rates adjusted to reflect the cost of living in your host country.
-Both TLE and TLA ensure your family isn’t left paying out of pocket while you wait for more permanent accommodations.
+TLA can be authorized for weeks or even months, depending on the situation, where reimbursement depends on lodging receipts and local per diem rates.
+Members usually must submit updated receipts every 10 to 15 days to stay eligible.

 Mileage Reimbursement

 Driving your own car during a PCS?
 If you drive yourself or your family in your own vehicle during your PCS move, those miles and gas start to add up.
 Luckily, the Department of Defense will reimburse you for the distance traveled on PCS orders.
+Mileage reimbursement is based on the official distance between duty stations, not the route you drive.

 Personally Procured Move (PPM)

 You’ll be reimbursed up to 100% of what the government would have paid for a household goods move.
 So if your PPM ends up costing you less, you keep the difference.
+You can request up to 60 percent of your PPM payment in advance to help cover upfront costs, such as truck rental, fuel, and moving supplies.
+Keep all receipts and weigh tickets to receive full reimbursement.

-Another option is a Partial DITY move.
-The type of move combines a conventional HHG move and a DITY move.
-The government will move all the items you don’t wish to move on your own (like heavy furniture or appliances), while you take care of everything else.
 This type of move is often advantageous for those who want to earn a little extra cash by executing the move on their own but don’t have the capabilities or desire to deal with those heavy or awkward items.
+Many service members opt for a Partial DITY to keep essential items with them during travel, thereby managing the entire move alone.
 Sometimes, you can even request an advance to cover upfront costs, such as truck rentals or supplies.

 Per Diem